by-jp/www.byjp.me/content/instagram-posts/6j2toj7mqeiffdfkzwlkyzupyu/index.md

 tags:
 - yvette
 ---
-An amazing early birthday present from [Yvette](/tags/yvette) — a tour of the disused parts of Charing Cross underground station\!
+An amazing early birthday present from {{< friend yvette >}} — a tour of the disused parts of Charing Cross underground station\!